HATE RATES.... ***** BIBLE **** TABLOID *** COMIC ** CHIP PAPER * PULP

 experience.
 Its all wrapped up with a hefty hardback cover which should protect the art inside

-adequately over a lifetimes worth of beer swilling, take aways dinner
+adequately over a lifetimes worth of beer swilling, take aways dinner or scanner sessions ha!
+The

 cover price of £19.95 might seem expensive.
 But if you shop around you can get copy’s of this